How to Say Thank You to Your Babysitter

 • Make a photo book that features pictures of your sitter with your children.
 This makes a touching holiday gift especially if your sitter has been with your family for a long time.

-• If you know your sitter well, make a homemade gift basket full of things she likes (for example, a movie-themed one with theater candy and microwaveable popcorn).
+• If you know your sitter well, make a homemade gift basket full of things they like (for example, a movie-themed one with theater candy and microwaveable popcorn).

 Think Like a Teen

-Show your babysitter that you care about her interests, and give her gifts that let her enjoy her favorite things.
+Show your babysitter that you care about their interests, and give them gifts that let them enjoy their favorite things.

 • Teens love to socialize.
 Make it easy for your sitter to enjoy an outing with a friend or two.
 Buy tickets to a local movie theater and include a gift card to a local restaurant popular with teens.

-• If your sitter loves to read, buy a gift card to a book store or for an e-book she can download to her Nook or Kindle.
+• If your sitter loves to read, buy a gift card to a book store or for an e-book they can download to their device.

 • Most teens love music and keeping up with trendy artists.
-Give a gift certificate to a music store or to an online music site like Napster or iTunes.
+Give a gift certificate to a music store or to an online music site.

 • If your sitter enjoys being pampered, give a gift certificate for a mani-pedi or facial spa treatment.
 If your sitter loves sports, try a gift card for a golf driving range or batting cage or an activity pass to a local sports center.